 Robert Moody

-Internationally acclaimed conductor Robert Moody is currently enjoying his 20th season as Music Director of Arizona Musicfest, his 9th season as Music Director of The Memphis Symphony Orchestra (Tennessee), and celebrates his inaugural season as Music Director of the Baltimore Chamber Orchestra.
+Internationally acclaimed conductor Robert Moody is now celebrating his 20th season as Music Director of Arizona Musicfest, his 10th season as Music Director of The Memphis Symphony Orchestra (Tennessee), and his 2nd season as Music Director of the Baltimore Chamber Orchestra.

-Under his artistic leadership, AZ Musicfest has become the premiere Winter Music Festival Orchestra in North America, boasting a roster comprised of players from the world’s greatest orchestras.
+Under his artistic leadership, AZ Musicfest has become the premiere Winter Music Festival Orchestra in North America, boasting a roster of players from the world’s greatest orchestras.
 The Memphis Symphony has enjoyed exponential growth in programming, recording, new commissions, and endowment growth to well over $25 Million dollars.
-Baltimore Chamber Orchestra boasts top players from the largest orchestras in the Baltimore/Washington area and presents innovative and “out of the box” live orchestral programming at world class levels in the Mid-Atlantic.
-In 2022 he was named Principal Conductor for Lakeland Opera (FL); he leads one major opera production each January with LO, recently including Mascagni Cavalleria Rusticana and Puccini Madama Butterfly.
-Man of La Mancha is the production for January 2025.
+Baltimore Chamber Orchestra boasts top players from the top orchestras in the Baltimore/Washington area and presents innovative and “out of the box” live orchestral programming at world class levels in the Mid-Atlantic.

-Prior positions have included music director for both the Portland Symphony (Maine) and the Winston-Salem Symphony (North Carolina).
+Prior positions have included music director for both the Portland Symphony (Maine) and the Winston-Salem Symphony (North Carolina), and Principal Conductor for Lakeland Opera (Florida).
 Earlier in his career, he held conducting positions with the Phoenix Symphony, Evansville Philharmonic, Santa Fe Opera, Brevard Music Center, Interschool Orchestras of New York City, and apprenticed at Landestheater Opera in Linz, Austria.

-A frequent collaborator with opera superstar Renée Fleming, he will conduct her on multiple occasions in the upcoming season, featuring Kevin Puts’ The Brightness of Light (also with Rodney Gilfry) and “Voice of Nature,” the song cycle created with Ms. Fleming and National Geographic.
+A frequent collaborator with opera superstar Renée Fleming, he will conduct her on multiple occasions in the upcoming season in China, Canada, and the United States.
+In 2024 he performed the full orchestra world premiere of Voices of Nature: The Anthropocene, a song cycle created by Ms. Fleming in collaboration with National Geographic.

-Moody’s work is available on several commercial recordings, including the Canadian Brass albums Bach and Legends, R. Carlos Nokai’s Fourth World album, and with Memphis Symphony Orchestra and trumpet legend Ryan Anthony on his Re:Mission Rubato album.
+Moody’s work can be found on several commercial recordings, including the Canadian Brass albums Bach and Legends, R. Carlos Nokai’s Fourth World, and with Memphis Symphony Orchestra and trumpet legend Ryan Anthony on Re:Mission Rubato.

 Robert is also a close friend and collaborator with Grammy winning composer Mason Bates.
 Their friendship spans over 30 years, and Moody was the first conductor to commission a full orchestral work from Bates.
 Robert also commissioned several major works of Mason’s, including Rusty Air in Carolina, and the much lauded Desert Transport.
-He recently led the world premiere performance of Bate’s newest concerto - Silicon Hymnal for Grammy winning ensemble Time For Three.
+Last season he conducted the world premiere of Bate’s triple concerto Silicon Hymnal with the Grammy winning ensemble Time For Three.

 Moody celebrates the life and work of organist/conductor Jimmy Jones, his spouse of 18 years who passed away unexpectedly early in 2024.
 He now dedicates all his musical endeavors to Jimmy.